 Michael Maes is a wildlife filmmaker, specialized in big animals and animal behavior.
 His portfolio (both underwater and topside) covers the polar regions, temperate waters and the tropics.
 He has a passionate interest for polar bears and Arctic whales.

-Michael recognized the impact of storytelling through pictures and film and used this platform to create awareness of the remarkable wildlife realm to the broad public.
+Michael recognized the impact of storytelling through pictures and film and uses this platform to create awareness of the remarkable wildlife realm to the broad public.
 At the heart of his films is showing people the beauty and fragility of this blue planet, from the depths of the warm waters to the white vastness of the polar regions.

-Michael is also a founding Navigator of the Central Caribbean Marine Institute (reefresearch.org), a leading scientific research centre in the Caribbean focusing on coral reef restoration, research on coral resilience, and ocean education.
+Michael is also a founding Navigator of the Central Caribbean Marine Institute (reefresearch.org), a leading scientific research center in the Caribbean focusing on coral reef restoration, research on coral resilience, and ocean education.

 Michael recently finished a feature documentary, Epiphany (epiphany.movie), a story about shark conservation, autism, conquering fears and reinventing life.